Mumbai Metro: History

 On 27 February 2012, the Union Government gave in-principle approval to the plan for Line 3.
 Money for the project is being borrowed from Japanese International Cooperation Agency (50%), the state government (16%), the central government (14%), and others.
 In April 2012, the MMRDA announced plans to grant the Mumbai Metro Rail Company increased management autonomy, in an effort to enhance the project's operational efficiency.
 In July 2012, the MMRDA announced plans to add more metro lines to its existing plan, including a line parallel to the Western Express Highway from Bandra to Dahisar.
 This line is expected to reduce the passenger load on the Western Line and vehicle traffic on the highway.
 Another proposed route, the 30 km, 28-station Wadala–Kasarvadavali line, received in-principle approval from the state government in 2013.
 The MMRDA also intends to convert the proposed Lokhandwala–SEEPZ–Kanjurmarg monorail route into a metro line.
 The Mumbai Metro master plan was revised by the MMRDA in 2012, increasing the total length of the proposed network to 160.90 km.
 In June 2015, two new lines were proposed.
 A line from Andheri West to Dahisar West, and a line from BKC to Mankhurd.
-The following table shows the updated master plan unveiled by the MMRDA: